-Single sign-on (SSO) allows you to manage access to your Logz.io account from a single user and identity management tool.
+Single sign-on (SSO) lets you manage access to your Logz.io account from a single user and identity management tool.

 What is SSO?

 SSO is a way to authenticate and sign in to different services with the same credentials.
-With SSO, users won’t need to remember different usernames and passwords for each service, and you can manage access to all your services from one service.
+With SSO, users don’t need to remember different usernames and passwords for each service, and you can manage access to all your services from one source.
 Enabling SSO on your account is more convenient for your users and more secure for your company.

 How is access managed with SSO?

 When you enable SSO on your account, you’re configuring Logz.io to hand off authentication to your identity provider.
 You’ll be able to expand or restrict a user’s access to Logz.io, but not add or remove users from within Logz.io.

 All authenticated users will have access to your account, and existing users will retain the permission levels they had before SSO was enabled, unless you configure groups.